TunnlTo/desktop-app/README.md

 ### Expected Outcome

 In this example, all traffic is routed through the tunnel except Chrome.
+All application (not just chrome) DNS requests will route through the tunnel to the configured DNS servers.

 ### Configuration